adilworkfr/SPARK/README.md

 ### Function: testTransfer()
 To test the transfer() function with a sample transaction, I have included the testTransfer() function.
 It serves as a test case and showcases the functionality of the program.
 The testTransfer() function calls the initialize() function to reset the account balances to their default values and then calls the transfer() function with the specified sample values.
 I can modify or extend this function to test different scenarios as needed.

-## Thanks for taking your time and forreviewing my code, Have a good day.
+## Thanks for taking your time and for reviewing my code, Have a good day.